 - The claim must fall within one of the relevant Court rules (see below).
 There must be at least an arguable case that the dispute falls within those rules.

-- The Court must be satisfied that Ireland is the appropriate forum for deciding interests of the parties and of justice.
-The question is one of appropriateness having regard to the entire circumstances.
+The question is one of appropriateness with regard to the entire set of circumstances.
 This would include the nature of the dispute, the issues involved, local knowledge, availability of witnesses and their evidence and expense.

-In an application for permission to serve the process abroad the burden is on the claimant to establish Ireland is the appropriate forum.
-The Courts consider where the centre of gravity of the dispute is.
-If for example a claim in tort involves an accident which occurred in Ireland, this is likely to be Ireland.
+If, for example, a tort claim involves an accident that occurred in Ireland, this is likely to be Ireland.
 The Court may give permission to proceed even if the dispute is more closely connected with another jurisdiction if it can show that justice would not be done abroad.

 The defendant may be entitled to contest jurisdiction and apply to have the service of the process set aside.
-This is not the same as a stay of proceedings in the above types of case.
+This is not the same as a stay of proceedings in the above types of cases.
 In the latter case, the burden would remain on the defendant to show that another forum is more appropriate.
-In the former case (where served abroad) the burden is on the claimant to show that Ireland is the appropriate forum.
+In the former case (where served abroad), the burden is on the claimant to show that Ireland is the appropriate forum.

-The Court rules provide for a number of types of case.
+The Court rules provide for a number of types of cases.
 The following are the categories of case where the Courts may assume jurisdiction in a claim made in respect of a contract.
 The assumption of jurisdiction is not automatic.

 - A contract made in Ireland.
-Generally the contract is where the act of acceptance occurs.
+Generally, the contract is where the act of acceptance occurs.
 In the case of post, it may be where acceptance is posted.

 - Where the contract is made through an agent trading or residing in Ireland.
-This basis may apply even if the Irish based agent does not conclude a contract for the foreign based principal.
-It also applies to an agent in Ireland who solicits an order from Irish customers and sends them to the principal abroad who then enters the contracts.
+This basis may apply even if the Irish-based agent does not conclude a contract for the foreign-based principal.
+It also applies to an agent in Ireland who solicits an order from Irish customers and sends them to the principal abroad, who then enters the contracts.

 - Contracts governed by Irish law